cceverit/hambot/README.md

 # hambot

 A List of Hambot's Commands
-  hambot help: Display command list. hambot say [x]: Have Hambot say whatever you want him to! hambot whois [x]: Ask Hambot his opinion of other characters, or have him identify a discord user. hambot whereis [x]: Hambot will tell you the status of a discord user.
+  hambot help: Display command list. <br>
+  hambot say [x]: Have Hambot say whatever you want him to! hambot whois [x]: Ask Hambot his opinion of other characters, or have him identify a discord user. hambot whereis [x]: Hambot will tell you the status of a discord user.